viamrobotics/docs/docs/components/motor/_index.md

 Because your machine controls your motor using a [motor driver](https://www.wellpcb.com/what-is-motor-driver.html), you technically need to select a motor model that supports your motor driver rather than the motor itself.

-The following list shows you the available motor models.
+The following list shows the available motor models.
 For additional configuration information, click on the model name:

 {{< tabs >}}